 In October 2017, the Department of Health and Social Care (DHSC) sought views on the regulation of four medical associate professions (MAP) roles in the UK.

-One of the key aims of the consultation was to establish views on the most appropriate levels of regulation for each of the four MAPs roles: physician associates, physicians’ assistants (anaesthesia), surgical care practitioners, and advanced critical care practitioners.
+One of the key aims of the consultation was to establish views on the most appropriate levels of regulation for each of the four MAPs roles: physician associates, anaesthesia associates, surgical care practitioners, and advanced critical care practitioners.

 We worked with employers to understand how these professionals currently contribute to the workforce, their potential in the future, as well as what employers deem to be the appropriate scope of practice and levels of regulation for each role in this group.